 The formal grade appeal is filed with the Associate Dean for Students or as a backup with the Executive Associate Dean.
 The appeal is filed using the Texas Tech University Grade Appeal Form (OP 34.03 Attachment) and must be filed within 45 calendar days of the next long semester after the term in which the grade was received (start date of the semester is the first day of classes).
 The appeal must include supporting material that explains the circumstance leading to the appeal and clearly stating how the instructor behaved in a prejudicial, arbitrary, or capricious manner.

-The Associate Dean will send an electronic copy of the appeal to the student, the instructor, and the department chair.
+The Associate Dean will send an electronic copy of the appeal to the student, the instructor, and the department Chairperson.
 Paper copies can be provided if electronic delivery is not possible.
-The instructor should be asked to provide a response regarding the circumstances of the grade assignment and any issues raised in the student’s appeal documents.
-The department chair can provide supplemental information regarding interaction with the student and/or faculty member as appropriate.
-Information received from the instructor and department chair will be sent to the student, the instructor, and the department chair.
+The instructor should be asked to provide a response regarding the circumstances of the grade assignment and any issues raised in the student's appeal documents.
+The department Chairperson can provide supplemental information regarding interaction with the student and/or faculty member as appropriate.
+Information received from the instructor and department Chairperson will be sent to the student, the instructor, and the department Chairperson.
 As a best practice, all communication (other than with the committee) should be copied to all three interested parties.